2017–18 Ottawa Senators season: Regular season

 The Senators' home opener was against the Washington Capitals on October 5.
 On November 10 and November 11, the Senators played two games against the Colorado Avalanche in Stockholm, Sweden.
 This marked the first time an NHL regular season game has been played outside of North America since 2011.

 The Senators made a major trade on November 5, 2017.
 The team traded Kyle Turris, Andrew Hammond, Shane Bowers and draft picks to the Colorado Avalanche for Matt Duchene, who had requested a trade from the Avalanche.
 Turris was moved by the Avalanche to the Nashville Predators in a second phase of the deal.
-Turris had been in unsuccessful salary negotiations with the Senators and turned down a contract offer from the Senators which was similar to one he accepted from the Predators.
+Turris had been in unsuccessful salary negotiations with the Senators and reportedly (probably not) turned down a contract offer from the Senators which was similar to one he accepted from the Predators.
 Hammond had been playing for the Senators' minor league Belleville team, and the Senators wanted to clear his contract.
 Hammond would remain with Belleville after the trade and was eventually elevated by the Avalanche.
 Bowers was the Senators' 2017 first round entry draft pick, playing in NCAA ice hockey.

 To mark the NHL's centennial, the Senators hosted the "NHL 100 Classic" outdoor game on December 16 at TD Place Stadium in Ottawa.
 The game between Ottawa and the Montreal Canadiens comes nearly 100 years after the first game of the NHL's 1917–18 season, between the Ottawa Senators and the Montreal Canadiens.
 The regular season game was also a Canada 150 event.
 The stadium's capacity was increased with temporary stands, which were also used for the 105th Grey Cup game to be held a few weeks earlier.
 The Senators had hoped to host the event on Parliament Hill, but the Government of Canada decided it was not feasible.
 An alumni game was held at an NHL-sized rink installed on Parliament Hill.
 In the 100 Classic, the Senators defeated the Canadiens 3–0.
 The game was preceded by controversial comments by owner Eugene Melnyk about the team's attendance, the move to Lebreton Flats and a possible move of the team.